linode/docs/docs/networking/dns/dns-records-an-introduction.md

 ### Name Servers

 Choosing and specifying *name servers* is an essential part of domain ownership.
 If you don't, the Internet won't know where to find your DNS information, and your domain won't resolve.
 Name servers host a domain's DNS information in a text file called the *zone file*.
-They're are also known as Servers of Authority (SOAs).
+They're are also known as Start of Authority (SOA) records.
 You can host your DNS information on name servers in one of several locations:

 -   Linode (recommended)
 -   Your registrar